-Eurobank's v-Banking constitutes a pioneering "phygital" channel existing from 2017, which effectively combines the directness of personalised contact and business counselling, via interactive video communication and transactional service by a dedicated relationship manager. v-Banking exclusively serves more than 25,000 customers (legal entities and individuals) from all customer segments (i.e small business, afluent and individual banking) via video through which they can conduct all transactions but cash.
-During the first half of 2021, almost 38,000 video calls were conducted by the 59 dedicated virtual relationship managers.
+Eurobank's v-Banking exists from 2017 and it has been developed as one of the major channels of the Eurobank.
+V-Banking effectively combines personalised contact and business counselling, through interactive video communication, advanced technological functionalities and transactional service by a dedicated relationship manager.
+It exclusively serves about 30,000 customers (legal entities and individuals) from all customer segments (i.e. small business, personal banking, individual banking and international) via video through which they can conduct all transactions/operations but cash.